-- Complete eye exams are available for Active Duty and TRICARE Prime enrollees - Contact lens service is available for aircrew, patients with medical indications, and other beneficiaries on a limited basis - PRK referral (Active Duty Air Force Only) - Routine appointments call after 0730 or use www.tricareonline.com - Flyers Do you wear contacts?
+- Complete eye exams are available for Active Duty and TRICARE Prime enrollees. - Contact lens service is available for aircrew, patients with medical indications, and other beneficiaries on a limited basis. - PRK referral is available for Active Duty Air Force Only. - For Routine appointments call after 0730 or use www.tricareonline.com. - Flyers Do you wear contacts?
 Go to Optometry ASAP upon arrival to Columbus!